Germany awards second round of permits to close hard coal plants

 The regulator sets a maximum price per MW of capacity to cap the public sector bill.
 The ultimate price takes into account bidders' offers and the CO2 emissions of the plants in question.

-Of the 1,514 MW to go offline in December, a standout is Uniper's UN01.DE 757 MW Wilhelmshaven plant on Germany's North Sea coast.
+The 1,514 MW to go offline in December are Uniper's UN01.DE 757 MW Wilhelmshaven plant on Germany's North Sea coast and Czech operator EPH's Mehrum and Deuben power plants of 690 MW and 67 MW respectively.

 After 2027, compensation will no longer be available, so operators are ready to bid as low as possible to avoid losing out to competitors.